 Our solution trades off between label relevance and expected latency in a principled manner, and allows for operating points beyond simply these two extremes, as shown in Figure \ref{fig:newOperatingPoints}.
 While there is a general Pareto-style trade-off between these two metrics, we observe a surprising phenomenon across datasets; we are able to marginally \textit{improve} statistical performance while reducing expected depth for some target operating points.
 On the Wiki-500K benchmark dataset, we see in Figure \ref{fig:newOperatingPoints} that our method can reduce expected depth by 28\% while maintaining the same accuracy.
-We also show that when we replace the coding-theoretic Huffman tree in fastText with a label tree constructed using methods described in this manuscript, we improve model accuracy by 40.6\% while increasing expected depth by only 6.5\%.
+We also show that when we replace the coding-theoretic Huffman tree in fastText with a label tree constructed using methods described in this manuscript, we improve model accuracy on the Wiki-500K dataset by 40.6\% while increasing expected depth by only 6.5\%.
 We also show that incorporating modified label trees in Parabel improves the average depth traversed by up to 20\% on several XMC datasets derived from e-commerce customer logs with no reduction in statistical performance.

-We proceed by discussing related work and providing a brief background on PLTs in Section \ref{sec:relatedWorks}.
+We proceed by discussing related work and PLT background in Section \ref{sec:relatedWorks}.
 In Section \ref{sec:clusteringSchemes} we discuss the two extremes of the spectrum that are present in the existing literature.
-In Section \ref{sec:interpolatedPLT} we present our novel algorithm that can interpolate between these two endpoints.
-In Section \ref{sec:simulations} we provide numerical results to show the improvement afforded by our scheme on e-commerce customer logs as well as public datasets, and provide theoretical backing to corroborate our experimental results.
+In Section \ref{sec:interpolatedPLT} we present our novel algorithm that interpolates between these two endpoints.
+In Section \ref{sec:simulations} we provide numerical results showing the improvement afforded by our scheme on e-commerce customer logs as well as public datasets, and provide theoretical backing to corroborate our experimental results.
 We conclude in Section \ref{sec:conc}.